 “Environmental groups such as BankTrack, Friends of the Earth, and Rainforest Action Network have forced most major banks to sign the ‘Equator Principles.’
 The Principles demand that banks lend only in an environmentally responsible manner.
 This responsibility increasingly precludes lending to projects involving oil, gas, and coal-fired power plants… Under tremendous pressure, Citibank, JP Morgan Chase, Bank of America, and most other banks of the world have surrendered and signed the Equator Principles.”

 Because of the politically correct, but scientifically flawed hypothesis of CO2-driven climate problems, “the growth of hydrocarbon energy will be limited and millions will continue to suffer in the developing world—a form of eco-genocide,” Goreham concludes.

-The growing demand for biofuels is also creating problems for indigenous land owners in developing countries, especially those in Indonesia and Malaysia where the vast majority of the world’s palm oil is grown.
-In Palm Oil and Biofuels Policy Reform, a February 2015 open letter to the European Parliament endorsed by 197 worldwide civil society organisations from across Asia, Africa, and Latin America, it was asserted,
+The growing demand for biofuels is also creating problems for indigenous landowners in developing countries, especially those in Indonesia and Malaysia where the vast majority of the world’s palm oil is grown.
+In Palm Oil and Biofuels Policy Reform, a February 2015 open letter to the European Parliament endorsed by 197 worldwide civil society organizations from across Asia, Africa, and Latin America, it was asserted,

 “This relentless drive for palm oil has devastating and often irreversible consequences for people and the environment in our countries.”